Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Notations, functional setting, and assumptions

 A finite measure on an interval $I \subset \R$ (bounded or not) is, therefore, a bounded linear form on $\BC\left(I\right)$, the space of bounded and continuous functions from $I$ to $\R$.
 Since $\mathcal{M}(I)$ endowed with its norm is a Banach space, we deduce that $\mathcal{M}(I)$ is a closed subset of $\BC(I)^\star$.
-When the interval $I$ is not compact, Example \ref{EXA9} shows that
+When the interval $I$ is not bounded, Example \ref{EXA9} in the Supplementary Materials shows that